sidhika3/Room77_Assignment/README.md

 Step 1)Download node.js to your system https://nodejs.org/en/download/ or in case of Eclipse , install Nodeclipse 1.0.2 from Eclipse Marketplace.

-Step 2)To get package.json in your project structure use this command is:-npm init
+Step 2)To get package.json file in your project structure use this command is:-npm init

-Step 3)To get node-modules in project structure use this command :- npm install.
+Step 3)To get node-modules folder in your project structure use this command :- npm install.

-Step 4)Add following dependencies in package.json
+Step 4)Add following dependencies in the package.json

 "devDependencies": {
    "protractor": "^5.0.0",